Hannah-PortSwigger/WebSocketTurboIntruder/README.md

 ## Documentation

-### `queue_websockets(base_websocket, payload)`
+### `queue_websockets(base_websocket, message)`
 `websocket_connection`: This object has one available method - `create()`.
 Use this to create a WebSocket connection.
 The `create` method takes `base_websocket` as an argument.

 Once you've created your WebSocket connection, you can queue messages to send down this connection.

 Use the `queue()` method on this object.
-- `queue(String payload)`: Send payload with no comment set
+- `queue(String message)`: Send message with no comment set
-- `queue(String payload, String comment)`: Send payload with custom comment
+- `queue(String message, String comment)`: Send message with custom comment

-`payload` is the contents of the WebSocket message editor in the top half of your screen.
+`message` is the contents of the WebSocket message editor in the top half of your screen.
 You can manually change this, or you can manipulate the String contents in your Python code.

 ### `handle_outgoing_message(websocket_message)`
 Use this method to conditionally add outgoing messages to the results table.